About Governor Mead

 Governor Mead continues to travel to communities around the state to hear from residents in the places where they live and work.
 He maintains an open door policy in his office at the Capitol Building.

 Representing the interests of the state, the Governor also serves in regional and national leadership roles.
-He serves on the Council of Governors, the U.S. Homeland Security Advisory Council and the Natural Resources Committee of the National Governors Association.
+He serves on the Council of Governors and the Natural Resources Committee of the National Governors Association.
 He is also co-chair of the State and Federal Sage Grouse Task Force, which brings together federal officials and representatives of 11 western states for a regional conservation effort.

 Matt and Carol have been married 22 years.
 They have two teenaged children, Mary and Pete.